An $80 Million Super-Mugging

 Sometimes it's good to reinvent the wheel - usually when you're trying to learn about wheels.
 But not when you're drawing away cash from an entity that doesn't have it to spare.
 Something like this could be built with off-the-shelf, mature products for a fraction of this wasted time and effort.

-Sure, a fully-integrated, one-stop solution is going to run up the price but the functionality doesn't sound particularly whiz-bang.
-Best practices for teaching geometry can be found at Curriki or Edutopia or Wikiversity or Openplanner.
+Sure, a fully-integrated, one-stop solution is going to run up the price but the functionality doesn’t sound particularly whiz-bang.
+Best practices for teaching geometry can be found at Curriki or Edutopia or Wikiversity or Openplanner or Learnamic.

 The real shame is not allowing such a system to connect more than just the overworked NYC school system teachers.
 But what would we call such a thing?
 An inter-net, perhaps?